Teacher by day, dog trainer by night

 “Viola was the first dog I had as an adult,” Wolf said.
 “I wanted to choose the kind of dog that was very active and one that I could do stuff with.
 I didn’t want a couch potato.
 She had so much energy and drive that I knew she needed some kind of training.”

 He enrolled her in obedience training, and she showed an immediate aptitude for it.
-But despite Viola — and his other dogs’ — later successes at dog shows and competitions, Wolf hadn’t begun obedience classes with competing in mind.
+But despite Viola’s — and his other dogs’ — later successes at dog shows and competitions, Wolf hadn’t begun obedience classes with competing in mind.

-“Someone said to me, ‘This is a dog that you can really take far; she has the capacity to succeed,’” Wolf said.
+“Someone said to me, ‘this is a dog that you can really take far; she has the capacity to succeed,’” Wolf said.
 “And once I was spending so much time training, really just because it was so much fun, I decided I might as well give competition a try.”

 From there on, Wolf’s pack grew.